ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/wheel.md

 ## Introduction

-The wheel plugin is the cornerstone for implementing similar IOS Picker components.
+The wheel plugin is the cornerstone for implementing similar iOS Picker components.

 ## Install